 As is often the case in a small town, Elm Mott doesn't have a public transportation system that people use for their commute.

-The education level of Elm Mott citizens is a little higher than the average for US cities and towns: 21.24% of adults in Elm Mott have at least a bachelor's degree.
+The citizens of Elm Mott are slightly better educated than the national average of 21.84% for all cities and towns, with 21.24% of adults in Elm Mott having a bachelor's degree or advanced degree.

 The per capita income in Elm Mott in 2022 was $37,744, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $150,976 for a family of four.
 However, Elm Mott contains both very wealthy and poor people as well.